IsItLucas/godot_easy_saving/README.md

 GES (Godot Easy Saving) is a simple and lightweight addon for the Godot Engine that allows you to safely save and quickly load games. 🎯🛠️🚀

 ## Features 🎛️📦🖱️
-- Configurable settings via the Project Settings tab;
 - Easily enable or disable auto saving;
-- Optionally encrypt files for greater security;
+- Encrypt files for greater security;
 - Signals emitted when a save file is loaded, saved or changed;
-- Automatic repair of broken or corrupted save files;
 - Infinite save slots - save as many files as you want;
 - Debugging tools.